-Eligible people receive 12 counselling sessions, usually 60 mins in duration, with a mental health practitioner such as a psychologist or mental health nurse or social worker.
+Eligible people receive 12 counselling sessions (18 for Suicide Prevention Service), usually 60 mins in duration, with a mental health practitioner such as a psychologist or mental health nurse or social worker.
 In these sessions people are provided with strategies and techniques to manage their mental health concerns.

 To improve accessibility to mental health treatment, Healthy Minds services are delivered in a variety of settings including community organisations, medical centres (including Aboriginal Medical Services) and the private rooms of mental health practitioners.
 In some cases, home visits are available.

 Mental health practitioners include psychologists, mental health social workers, mental health nurses, mental health occupational therapists and Aboriginal and Torres Strait Islander health workers.
 Healthy Minds practitioners have agreed not to charge a gap fee, thus there is no cost for the person to receive Healthy Minds services.

 Healthy Minds is funded by the Australian Government Department of Health, using both ATAPS (Access to Allied Psychological Services) and Better Access.
 This service is managed locally by the North Coast Primary Health Network (NCPHN)